Updated on September 24th, 2020 by Josh Arnold

 Stepan Co.
 (SCL) has a dividend track record that few companies can rival.
-This year will be Stepan’s 50th consecutive year of increasing dividends, making it one of just 25 companies in the entire market with a dividend increase streak of that length.
+The company currently sports a streak of 52 consecutive years of increasing dividends, making it one of just 30 companies in the entire market with a dividend increase streak of that length.

-Dividend Kings are the best of the best when it comes to rewarding shareholders with cash and this article will discuss Stepan’s dividend and valuation outlook.
+Dividend Kings are the “best of the best” when it comes to rewarding shareholders with cash and raising their dividend payouts every year.
+This article will discuss Stepan’s dividend and valuation outlook.

-Stepan traces its origins back to 1932 when it was founded by 23-year old Alfred C. Stepan Jr, known at the time as Chemical Distributors.
+Stepan traces its origins back to 1932 when it was founded by 23-year old Alfred C. Stepan Jr, and was known at the time as Chemical Distributors.
 The fledgling enterprise’s first product was a chemical that controlled road dust on Illinois’ country thoroughfares, sold from a rented desk at Chicago’s North Pier Terminal.
+These humble beginnings were the start of what has become a multi-billion chemical powerhouse.

 The company is still headquartered in Illinois and manufactures basic and intermediate chemicals, including surfactants, specialty products, germicidal and fabric softening quaternaries, phthalic anhydride, polyurethane polyols and special ingredients for the food, supplement and pharmaceutical markets.